aregtech/areg-sdk/README.md

 **AREG IoT SDK** (or **AREG SDK**) is an Object Remote Procedure Call (_ORPC_) based, lightweight _real-time asynchronous communication framework written in C++_ that simplifies multitasking and service enabled applications development for embedded and/or high-end machines.
 AREG SDK enables _mist computing_ at the edge of the network, where devices connect to fog not only as traditional clients, but as thin servers and provide services to execute device specific or a narrow range of tasks.

-Ideally, AREG is used in multi-tasking projects or in the projects where connected Things need to communicate in real-time mode.
+AREG is used in multithreading and multiprocessing projects where connected Things need to communicate in real-time mode.

 ## Inter-process communication